 But then yesterday, I drove past a neighbourhood park in Kingston and I saw something that reaffirmed my faith in people.
 There were a couple of dozen community-minded citizens out spending their Sunday morning picking up rubbish and raking the grass and working in the park.
 These were families with their children and strollers and dogs.
 They were obviously volunteering and keeping their neighbourhood clean – picking up after those who won’t pick up after themselves.
 They were making the world a better place.
 And they made me want to be a better person too.
 When I walked my dog last night I picked up rubbish along the way and brought it back to the garbage bin.

 Then I read this article in the UK Daily Mail quoting a study which says the best way to deal with rudeness is to turn the other cheek and treat it with silence.
 The study found that people who completely ignore those who are rude and offensive were more mentally healthy than those who engage with them.

-So next time my neighbour does or doesn’t have time to talk, I’ll just smile and remain silent.
 Perhaps overcoming bad manners is the real test of good manners.
-And apparently it’s good for you too.
+And apparently, it’s good for you too.

 Enjoy.
 Do good in the world.
 Smile and say hello.
 Pick up rubbish.
 And eat more lentils.